Ain't She Sweet

-"Ain't She Sweet" was also recorded by Fabian Forte, Hoosier Hot Shots, Ray Anthony, Nat King Cole, Tiny Hill, The Playboys, The Viscounts, and Frankie Lymon.
-The song was also covered in 1990 on the album Funk of Ages by Bernie Worrell and several former members of Parliament-Funkadelic.

 Versions by the Beatles

 The Beatles regularly performed the song live from 1957 to 1962.
 (Note: In an early 1960 letter Paul McCartney wrote to get a booking, he mentions "Ain't She Sweet" as a staple of The Quarrymen's act, amongst other numbers.
 They possibly played the song in a July 1960 show.
 A setlist of songs written in one of Stuart Sutcliffe's 1960 art sketchbooks includes the song.
 A setlist from August 1962 includes the song with Lennon on lead vocal.)
 According to Beatles historian Mark Lewisohn, "John [Lennon] may have known the song through his mother; he certainly knew it from Gene Vincent's 1956 recording on the LP Bluejean Bop!"
 In The Beatles as Musicians, Walter Everett offers a similar assessment, writing simply that it was "based on Gene Vincent's record."
 Musicologist and writer Ian MacDonald also agrees with this view.
 Lewisohn further notes that, "John Lennon's vocal rendition was different from Vincent's, it would seem that he arranged his own unique version...
 He may have also been influenced by Duffy Power's 1959 version".
 In the Beatles' Anthology book, McCartney recalls that "Songs like 'Till There Was You' and 'Ain't She Sweet' would be the late-night cabaret material.
 They showed that we weren't just another rock'n'roll group."
 (Note: McCartney further recalled, "The gigs went up in stature and though the pay went up only a little bit, it did go up.
 We were now playing better places.
 We would still do our rock act, though we wouldn't get decent money for any gig apart from cabaret.
 I could pull out 'Till There Was You' or 'A Taste of Honey'—the more cabaret things—and John would sing 'Over the Rainbow' and 'Ain't She Sweet'.
 These did have cred for us because they were on a Gene Vincent album and we didn't realise 'Rainbow' was a Judy Garland number; we thought it was Gene Vincent, so we were happy to do it.")